Consolidated Film Industries

 Motion picture and television films that used the company's color processing typically referred to the company only by its initials, the credit usually reading "Color by CFI".
 For a time in the late 1980s, CFI was jokingly said to stand for "Can't Find It" or 'C.F.I.
 Care'.

-Gladys Baker, the mother of Marilyn Monroe, worked for Consolidated as a negative film cutter; Monroe's biological father is believed to have been fellow Consolidated employee Charles Stanley Gifford.
+Gladys Pearl Baker, the mother of Marilyn Monroe, worked for Consolidated as a negative film cutter; Monroe's biological father is believed to have been fellow Consolidated employee Charles Stanley Gifford.

 According to a news item on the front page of the Brooklyn Daily Eagle, on October 24, 1929, the laboratories of Consolidated Film Industries in Hollywood were destroyed by an explosion and fire.
 One man was killed, and motion picture films worth millions of dollars were lost.

 Consolidated Film Industries acquired Prizmacolor in 1928 and was acquired by Technicolor, Inc. in 2000.
 Over time Technicolor operated both the Universal City lab and CFI's lab in Hollywood, but as demand decreased, the decision was made to shut down CFI.
 Technicolor ceased operations in Universal City as a film laboratory in 2008.

 The original CFI building at 959 Seward Street in Hollywood had been the company's home for more than 60 years.
 After the structure was demolished, the lot lay vacant for many years before a low-rise office complex was constructed in 2014.